 TL;DR

-As an FCA-authorised expert with over 900,000 policies arranged, WeCovr provides this definitive guide to UK small business private medical insurance.
-We’ll explore the costs, the significant benefits for your company and your team, and help you navigate the market to find the perfect cover for your needs.
-WeCovr reviews costs, benefits, and the best SME health cover providers In today's competitive landscape, attracting and retaining top talent is a major challenge for small and medium-sized enterprises (SMEs).
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr provides this definitive guide to UK small business private medical insurance.
+Well explore the costs, the significant benefits for your company and your team, and help you navigate the market to find an appropriate level of cover for your needs.

 Key takeaways